super-continent/ggxrd-mod/SAMMI_INFO.md

 - `usize`: Unsigned integer (meaning it cannot be negative)
 - `isize`: Signed integer (can be negative or positive)
 - `String`: String of text in UTF-8
+- `bool`: A number where the value of `0` means false, and any other value means true

 Sometimes a type is an enumeration of possible values, represented as different strings.
 The enum types are: